 Tsakopoulos Hellenic Collection

-The term of fellowships can vary between one week and three months, depending on the nature of the research, and for the second year will be tenable from July 1, 2013-June 30, 2014.
+The term of fellowships can vary between one week and three months, depending on the nature of the research, and for the third year will be tenable from July 1, 2014-June 30, 2015.
 Fellows are responsible for making their own travel and accommodation arrangements.
 On-campus housing and dining options are available during summer months at a considerable savings over off-campus alternatives through the Sacramento State Housing and Residential Life Conference Housing Services.
-The fellowship application deadline is March 4, 2013.
+The fellowship application deadline is February 21, 2014.
 No late applications will be considered.

 Paper applications will not be accepted.
-Applicants must submit a completed application with budget, a résumé or CV, and a research proposal of up to five double-spaced pages which should include a justification for the requested length of stay/budget and plans for disseminating their research, using the file uploader at the bottom of this page.
+Applicants must submit a completed application with budget, a résumé or CV, and a research proposal of up to five double-spaced pages which should include a justification for the requested length of stay/budget and plans for disseminating their research, following the instructions at the bottom of this page.
 They must also arrange for two confidential letters of recommendation to be sent directly to the Library Research Fellowship Program Review Committee at the address below.

 Fellows will have full access to the print and on-line resources of the University Library, including interlibrary loan, and will be provided workspace during their stay.
 No secretarial services or office supplies are available to fellows.